Gabriela-Emma/lido/README.md

 Errors about search index not existing.
 Search indexes should be created in a seeder.
 If your seeder errored while running, you may have to run the seeder for search index directly to resolve this error.
-`php artisan db:seed --class 'SearchIndexSeeder'` should do it
+`php artisan db:seed --class='SearchIndexSeeder'` should do it

+# Getting an API key from CoinMarketCap
+Head over to https://pro.coinmarketcap.com and click on GET YOUR API KEY NOW, sign up or login.
+An API key should already be provided on the dashboard.
+You can just copy and use it.